tezos/tezos-mirror/docs/developer/proposal_testing.rst

 script will use the corresponding folder as the original folder, and will not import a new context.

-In case we opted for not snapshoting the Alpha protocol, we could batch steps 1--7 by respectively using the commands above, but omitting the name parameter ``d_007``.
+In case we opted for not snapshotting the Alpha protocol, we could batch steps 1--7 by respectively using the commands above, but omitting the name parameter ``d_007``.